This alert requires manual confirmation

 Cross-Site Request Forgery (CSRF, or XSRF) is a vulnerability wherein an attacker tricks a victim into making a request the victim did not intend to make.
 Therefore, with CSRF, an attacker abuses the trust a web application has with a victim's browser.

-Acunetix found an HTML form with no apparent anti-CSRF protection implemented.
+Acunetix found an HTML form which seems vulnerable to CSRF.
 Consult the 'Attack details' section for more information about the affected HTML form.

 Verify if this form requires anti-CSRF protection and implement CSRF countermeasures if necessary.